What to expect in this guide

 - Create branches that span single words or parts of sentences.

 After you have written your statements, you can arrange them: You set the order of their appearance and define under what conditions each statement is triggered or blocked.
 To create a wider range of different texts, you can also choose to trigger different parts of one statement.

-To switch a statement on or off, you can use the node type "trigger".
-A trigger is a mechanism for activating and deactivating containers, statements or stories.
-You define your trigger nodes in the Transform or in the Write area.
-These are the only logical nodes that can be used to trigger content in the Write Tab.
-They consist of only one truth port that can be linked to a condition node.
-When organizing your statements and create your stories in the Narrate Tab you can set triggers for each statement or story, too.
+To switch a statement on or off, you can use a variable node with a condition.
+This works as a mechanism for activating and deactivating containers, branches, statements or stories.
+You define your conditions with a condition node in the Transform Tab and pass on the condition to the Write Tab via a variable node.
+When organizing your statements and creating your stories in the Narrate Tab you can set with a variable node the condition for each statement or story, too.

 Tip: When you create a new story check the default trigger setting is "off".
 So if you want this new story to appear, remember to switch the trigger on.